 of any game rule.
 Failure or refusal to follow any of these directives

 1.3 Rule Edition.
 The default edition is Valley Games'

 rule set (equivalent to the web-published Second edition).
 By

 mutual agreement, players may use the First Edition rules.
 If

-opponents cannot agree on the edition to use, then if either
+opponents cannot agree on the edition to use, if either player

-player has a copy of the Valley Games version, then it shall
+has a copy of the Valley Games version, then it shall be used.

-be used.
-If only the Avalon Hill version is available to use,
+If only the Avalon Hill version is available to use, then the

 information and rating service.